ronnyerrmann/cycle_logging/README.md

 # cycle_logging
-App to log daily exercise and and to analyse the data.
+Initially planned as app to log daily exercise and to analyse the data.
+However, it became more, when adding a map, then photographs to the map and displaying the SRTM overlays.

 This is the Django based version.
 Initially, I started with a MySQL Database and a PHP and Javascript front-end.
 That version can be fund under https://github.com/ronnyerrmann/cycle_logging_mysql_based.
-This repository has not yet been cleaned up from some of the old code.

 ### Show results in a Webbrowser:
 To install Django you can follow: [https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment]